 Let’s break it down further.

-Mixing is the process of blending recorded tracks together so that all the elements can be heard clearly and sound pleasing to the ear.
+Mixing is the process of combining multiple layers of audio like vocals, instruments, and effects—into a single, cohesive track. so that all the elements can be heard clearly and sound pleasing to the ear.

 It's a bit like photography, you can make the sky bluer, the greens greener.